Robotic Welding Implementation

 Our financial analysis confirmed the solid business case for automation:

-• Initial capital investment recovered within 18 months
+• Initial capital investment was recovered within 18 months

 • 24% reduction in cost per weld for automated applications